 Planning Maps / Areas / Tweed / Crabbes Creek

 A planning-constraint profile of Crabbes Creek (Tweed, NSW) - 18.09 km², mapped from live council and state overlay data.
-This suburb is highly constrained.
+This suburb is highly constrained on the overlays we hold - no flood mapping covers this suburb, so this is not a suburb-wide verdict.

-Elevation hillshade with street names, clipped to Crabbes Creek's boundary, with the flood, bushfire and environmental overlays drawn on top.
+Elevation hillshade with street names, clipped to Crabbes Creek's boundary, with the bushfire and environmental overlays drawn on top.
 It shows where constraints fall; the interactive map shows them on your exact address.
+No flood layer is drawn because we hold no flood mapping for this area.

 Crabbes Creek at a glance